Reckziegel/FFP/README.md

 ## Portfolio Construction

-The package also offers eight different constructors to make it easier to input views on the market for portfolio construction (mean-variance, risk-parity, etc.):
+The package also offers eight different constructors to make it easier to input views on the market for portfolio optimization (mean-variance, risk-parity, etc.):

 -   `view_on_mean()`